BitLocker workaround may offer aid for CrowdStrike customers Defective CrowdStrike update triggers mass IT outage

 "Although the USB option is preferred, some devices may not support USB connections.
 In such cases, we provide detailed steps below for using the Preboot Execution Environment (PXE) option.
 If the device cannot connect to a PXE network and USB is not an option, reimaging the device might be a solution," Microsoft said in the advisory.

-In addition to engaging with CrowdStrike on response efforts, Microsoft also said its working with Google Cloud Platform and Amazon Web Services to communicate with customers as they work to recover their Windows systems after experiencing continuous blue screens of death (BSOD) error messages.
+In addition to engaging with CrowdStrike on response efforts, Microsoft also said it's working with Google Cloud Platform and Amazon Web Services to communicate with customers as they work to recover their Windows systems after experiencing continuous blue screen of death error messages.

 Weston stressed that it was not a Microsoft incident.
-He added that while software updates can cause disruptions, he described incidents like the one that occurred on July 18 as "infrequent."
-Since last week, Weston said Microsoft has been working with CrowdStrike to release an automated fix and deployed hundreds of Microsoft engineers to assist affected customers.
+He added that while software updates can cause disruptions, incidents like the one that occurred on July 19 are "infrequent."
+Since last week, Microsoft has been working with CrowdStrike to release an automated fix and deployed hundreds of Microsoft engineers to assist affected customers, Weston said.

 "This incident demonstrates the interconnected nature of our broad ecosystem -- global cloud providers, software platforms, security vendors and other software vendors, and customers.
 It's also a reminder of how important it is for all of us across the tech ecosystem to prioritize operating with safe deployment and disaster recovery using the mechanisms that exist," the blog post read.

-CrowdStrike has also provided updates over the weekend.
-In a post to Linkedin, CrowdStrike also said an estimated 8.5 million Windows devices were affected by the defective update and that a "significant" number have been restored.
+CrowdStrike also provided updates over the weekend.
+In a post to LinkedIn, CrowdStrike also said an estimated 8.5 million Windows devices were affected by the defective update and that a "significant number" have been restored.
 CrowdStrike added that it worked with customers to test a new remediation technique intended to accelerate the recovery process.

 "We're in the process of operationalizing an opt-in to this technique.
 We're making progress by the minute," CrowdStrike wrote in the post.